TanjilurJim/mini-attendance/README.md

 ### 4. Environment Configuration

-1. Use the provided `.env` file in the project root
+1. Use the provided `.env` file in the mail

 2. Make sure the following settings are configured: